1ceaham/dAlembertGitTutorial/README.md

 This centralization comes with benefits, as a consistently available shared host can be a convenient place to sync things across many machines (one possible use case of git) or as a definitive source of releases (basically named revisions) for users that are not going to interact with the source content.
 Other things that GitHub offers (as is the case with other service providers) are integration with CI/CD pipelines (automatic actions that happen when you update code), forums, and other things that are useful for the work surrounding development but are not related to actually changing content.
 However, it cannot be stressed enough that those other things are not git.

 ### Comparison with other VCS
+Perhaps the first thing to point out in comparing git to other VCS is its "popularity," at least in the open-source realm.
+(It's also frequently complained about, but it appears to get the job done...)
+A StackOverflow developer survey in 2018 found that [87% of their respondents](https://web.archive.org/web/20190530142357/https://insights.stackoverflow.com/survey/2018/#work-_-version-control) used git for version control.
+With that popularity comes benefits, as in the massive amount of information, integrations, and know-how in the world.
+Just looking at the major hosts, it's clear to see that git is the VCS of choice.
+While it may not be so clearly cut in the professional world, where some industries lean toward their own set of tools in common, I think it's fair to say that git isn't going anywhere anytime soon, and you will probably come across it if there is ever a case where you need to do some collaborative software development.

+That said, other VCS can be successful by doing things differently or more specifically.
+For example, while pipelines exist for CI/CD that hook into git, this is essentially a fancy way of scheduling a process to run on someone else's computer (the cloud™ ☁).
+Some programming languages that have bindings with a custom VCS can do cool things that general purpose tools like git cannot, particularly with respect to provability and correctness.

+Without going too much into detail here, I would personally argue that it's worth it to learn git as a general case and pick up other VCS as you interact with projects that require them.

 ## What *not* to version
 Or, at least, what *not* to upload to GitHub